mpdroog/smtpw/README.md

 	HtmlEmbed map[string]string // file.png => base64(bytes)
 }
 ```

-WARN: I like my parsers strict.
-Meaning if you add entries to
+> WARN: I like my parsers strict.
+Every HtmlEmbed key is scanned with
-HtmlEmbed I search for cid:file.png and if not found it will not
+> Html.contains(cid:key) and if not found it will throw an error.
-send the email!

 Errors
 =============